-BILL AUTHOR STATUS Summary TASK FORCE POSITION SB 35 Wiener Chaptered September 29, 2017 Existing Law: The Planning and Zoning Law requires a city or county to adopt a general plan for land use development within its boundaries that includes, among other things, a housing element.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 35 Wiener Enrolled September 20, 2017 Governor's Desk Existing Law: The Planning and Zoning Law requires a city or county to adopt a general plan for land use development within its boundaries that includes, among other things, a housing element.
 The Planning and Zoning Law requires a planning agency, after a legislative body has adopted all or part of a general plan, to provide an annual report to the legislative body, the Office of Planning and Research, and the Department of Housing and Community Development on the status of the general plan and progress in meeting the community's share of regional housing needs.
 Existing law requires the housing element portion of the annual report to be prepared through the use of forms and definitions adopted by the department pursuant to the Administrative Procedure Act.
-Existing law requires an attached housing development to be a permitted use, not subject to a conditional use permit, on any parcel zoned for multifamily housing if at least certain percentages of the units are available at affordable housing costs to very low income, lower income, and moderate-income households for at least 30 years and if the project meets specified conditions relating to location and being subject to a discretionary decision other than a conditional use permit.
-Committee on Rules on, August Proposed Law: The bill would eliminate the requirement that the forms and definitions be adopted by the department pursuant to the Administrative Procedure Act and would instead authorize the department to review, adopt, amend, and repeal the standards, forms, or definitions.
+Existing law requires an attached housing development to be a permitted use, not subject to a conditional use permit, on any parcel zoned for multifamily housing if at least certain percentages of the units are available at affordable housing costs to very low income, lower income, and moderate-income households for at least 30 years and if the project meets specified conditions relating to location and being subject to a discretionary decision other than a conditional use permit. opposition sent to Assembly Committee on Rules on, August adopted by the department pursuant to the Administrative Procedure Act and would instead authorize the department to review, adopt, amend, and repeal the standards, forms, definitions.
+This bill would require the planning agency to include in its annual report addition specific information relating to the housing element for the Department of Housing ar Community Development to publish on their Web site.
+This bill would authorize a developme proponent to submit an application for a multifamily housing development that meets specifi objective standards which would allow for a streamlined, ministerial approval process, and n be subject to a conditional use permit.
+Among other things, the bill would provide that approv of the development expires automatically after 3 years, with potential for a one-year extension Proposed Law: The bill would eliminate the requirement that the forms and definitions be adopted by the department pursuant to the Administrative Procedure Act and would instead authorize the department to review, adopt, amend, and repeal the standards, forms, or definitions.
 This bill would require the planning agency to include in its annual report additional specific information relating to the housing element for the Department of Housing and Community Development to publish on their Web site.
 This bill would authorize a development proponent to submit an application for a multifamily housing development that meets specific objective standards which would allow for a streamlined, ministerial approval process, and not be subject to a conditional use permit.
 Among other things, the bill would provide that approval of the development expires automatically after 3 years, with potential for a one-year extension, if the project does not include investment in housing affordability.